SamuelGong/onnxruntime/README.md

     │       ├── onnxruntimeConfigVersion.cmake
     │       ├── onnxruntimeTargets-release.cmake
     │       └── onnxruntimeTargets.cmake
-    ├── libonnxruntime.so -> libonnxruntime.so.1
+    ├── libonnxruntime.so
-    ├── libonnxruntime.so.1 -> libonnxruntime.so.1.23.0
-    ├── libonnxruntime.so.1.23.0
-    ├── libonnxruntime_providers_shared.so
     └── pkgconfig
         └── libonnxruntime.pc
 ```

 </details>

-In particular, one can copy `build_ohos_arm64/tiger/Release/install/lib` together with `build_ohos_arm64/tiger/Release/install/include` for later compilation use.
+In particular, one can copy `build_android_arm64/Release/install/lib` together with `build_android_arm64/Release/install/include` for later compilation use.